LrWm3/posix-mq-example/README.md

 It includes steps for making permanent changes, adjusting resource limits for IPC queues, and configuring settings both on the host and within Docker containers.

-## 1. Making Permanent Changes to Message Queue Settings
+## Set-up: Changes to Message Queue Settings

 To adjust the message queue settings permanently, follow these steps: